frederic-perez/AmE-dictionary/data/dictionary.md

 __nostalgia__
 __nostrum__ _n_ :astonished:
 __nosy__ _adj_ _slang_ :four: Inappropriately curious. _He's nosy as hell._
-__not (one's) first rodeo__ _idiom_ :two: One is experienced with a certain situation, especially in relation to potential pitfalls or deceitful practices by others. _Don't think I'll fall for that old trick.
-This isn't my first rodeo, you know._
+__not (one's) first rodeo__ _idiom_ :two: One is experienced with a certain situation, especially in relation to potential pitfalls or deceitful practices by others. _Don’t think I'll fall for that old trick.
+This isn’t my first rodeo, you know._
 __not by any means__ _idiom_ Not in any way; not at all; absolutely not.
 __not even close__ :dart:
 __not have a hope in hell (of doing something)__ _idiom_ To not have any chance at all of doing or achieving something.
 __not have all day__ _idiom_ To be in a rush; to not have much or any time to spare.
 Usually used in the present tense.
-__not know someone from Adam__ _idiom_ Not to know someone by sight at all. _I wouldn't recognize John if I saw him up close.
-I don't know him from Adam._
+__not know someone from Adam__ _idiom_ Not to know someone by sight at all. _I wouldn’t recognize John if I saw him up close.
+I don’t know him from Adam._
 __notch<sup>1</sup>__ _n_ __1a__ A V-shaped cut. __b__ Such a cut used for keeping a record. __2__ A narrow pass between mountains. __3__ _informal_ A level or degree: _a notch or two higher in quality._
 __notch<sup>2</sup>__ _v_ :nine: (notched) __1__ To cut a notch in. __2__ To record by or as if by making notches: _notched the score on a stick._ __3__ _informal_ To achieve; score: _notched 30 wins in a single season._
 __nothing but the best__ :dart: _I wish her nothing but the best._